zelenij/python-drupal-download/README.rst

 bones information about each node.
 It also has a link to the view with the full details, which the module follows.
 Drupal 8 RESTful API on the other hand can export all the fields in the main view.
 Read more about it `here <https://www.drupal.org/docs/8/api/restful-web-services-api/restful-web-services-api-overview>`__.
 Note, that the half cooked Drupal 8 services port causes the built in RESTful API to break somehow, if enabled.
-Also, for faster downloads you are advised to use larger page sizes.
+For faster downloads you are advised to use larger page sizes in the view configuration.

 In a script
 ~~~~~~~~~~~